omeka/classic-enduser/docs/Content/Tags.md

 Tags are keywords or phrases that describe a piece of data.
 They are non-hierarchical labels that classify your content so that it is easily found.
 You can add tags to [Items](Items) and [Exhibits](../Plugins/ExhibitBuilder).

-To manage your tags, sign into the Omeka admin panel and select Tags from the left-hand navigation bar.
-This displays all the tags associated with records in your Omeka installation.
+To manage your tags, sign into the Omeka Classic admin panel and select Tags from the left-hand navigation bar.
+This displays all the tags associated with records in your Omeka Classic installation.
 You may edit and delete tags, sort tags, and view items associated with individual tag.

 ![Tags in left nav](/doc_files/Tagsnav.png)